succinctlabs/lidox/README.md

 ## Installation

-To run the test locally:
+To run the test locally, set `CONSENSUS_RPC_URL` to a beacon chain node and run the following command:

 ```
 RUST_LOG=debug cargo test test_circuit --release -- --nocapture